W

 The Welsh corgi is a unique breed of dog in many ways.
 However, there are several other breeds with similar characteristics.

-• Swedish Vallhund – With its short legs and stubby body, this herding dog has a similar size and appearance to the corgi.
-It also exhibits a similarly energetic, playful, friendly behavior.
-The hair color can range between light orange and dark gray.
+• Swedish Vallhund: With its short legs and stubby body, this herding dog has a similar size and appearance to the corgi.
+It also exhibits a similarly energetic, playful, and friendly behavior.
+The hair color can range from light orange to dark gray.

-• Beagle – Originating from Belgium in the 1500s, this short-haired dog is intelligent, courageous, and loyal, and like the corgi, it makes a good companion for families.
-The breed is also known for its somewhat stubborn and headstrong behavior.
+• Beagle: Originating from England, with roots tracing back to the 14th century, this short-haired dog is intelligent, courageous, and loyal, and like the corgi, it makes a good companion for families.

-• Boston Terrier – Although very different in appearance from the Welsh corgi, this small-sized dog nevertheless is intelligent, friendly, and easily trainable, though also has a stubborn streak as well.
+• Boston Terrier: Although very different in appearance from the Welsh corgi, this small-sized dog is nevertheless intelligent, friendly, and easily trainable, though it also has a stubborn streak.
 Because of its protective instincts for its owner, the breed may also exhibit some aggression toward other people or animals.
 It is considered to be a quintessential American dog breed.

 Famous Welsh Corgis

-• Molly: Is author Stephen King’s Corgi!
-He often refers to her as “The Thing of Evil” on social media… But a look at this lovable Corgi would say she’s anything but!
+• Molly: Is the author Stephen King’s Corgi.
+He often refers to her as “The Thing of Evil” on social media… But a look at this lovable Corgi would say she’s anything but.

 • Rufus: The original “mascot” of Amazon.
 This lovable Corgi was frequently in the office in the e-commerce giant’s early days and passed away in 2009.